torvalds/linux/Documentation/arch/arm64/arm-acpi.rst

 Drivers should look for device properties in the _DSD object ONLY; the _DSD object is described in the ACPI specification section 6.2.5, but this only describes how to define the structure of an object returned via _DSD, and how specific data structures are defined by specific UUIDs.
-Linux should only use the _DSD Device Properties UUID [4]:
+GNU/Linux should only use the _DSD Device Properties UUID [4]:

    - UUID: daffd814-6eba-4d8c-8a91-bc9bbf4aa301